-At December 31, 2018, we had \$103.4 million in unrestricted cash and \$172.7 million available for borrowing under our revolving credit facility.
-During 2018, we net borrowed \$354.0 million under our revolving credit facility, paid \$223.6 million, net of cash acquired, to increase our equity interest in the Gaylord Rockies joint venture, incurred capital expenditures of \$188.2 million, and paid cash dividends of \$172.4 million.
-These net outflows were offset by cash flows provided by operations discussed above, resulting in the increase in our cash balance from 2017 to 2018.
-In addition, we consolidated \$494.6 million in borrowings held by the Gaylord Rockies joint venture, net of unamortized deferred financing costs, which is reflected as debt on our balance sheet at December 31, 2018.
+At December 31, 2019, we had \$362.4 million in unrestricted cash and \$699.1 million available for borrowing under our revolving credit facility.
+During 2019, we net repaid \$177.5 million in borrowings under our credit facility and senior notes, paid cash dividends of \$183.3 million, incurred capital expenditures of \$152.5 million, increased the borrowings under the Gaylord Rockies loans by \$303.4 million, and issued, net of discounts, commissions and other offering expenses, \$282.9 million in our common stock.
+In addition, the Gaylord Rockies joint venture distributed \$113.9 million to the noncontrolling interest partners in that joint venture.
+These net outflows were offset by cash flows from operating activities discussed above, resulting in the increase in our cash balance from 2018 to 2019.

-We currently plan to declare dividends of \$3.60 per share in 2019, payable in equal quarterly amounts, subject to future determinations as to the timing and amount by our board of directors.
-We anticipate investing in our operations during 2019 by spending between approximately \$155 million and \$185 million in capital expenditures, which primarily includes ongoing maintenance capital of our current facilities, an expansion of the guest rooms and convention space at Gaylord Palms, a rooms renovation at Gaylord Opryland, and construction for Ole Red Orlando.
+We currently plan to declare dividends of \$3.80 per share in 2020, payable in equal quarterly amounts, subject to future determinations as to the timing and amount by our board of directors.
+We anticipate investing in our operations during 2020 by spending between approximately \$260 million and \$290 million in capital expenditures, which primarily includes ongoing maintenance capital of our current facilities, an expansion of the guest rooms and convention space at Gaylord Palms, an expansion of the guest rooms at Gaylord Rockies, and a rooms renovation at Gaylord National.
+In addition, we anticipate spending \$275 million at closing, including the assumption of existing mortgage debt and the earnest money deposit, as part of the Block 21 acquisition.

-We believe that our cash on hand and cash from operations will be adequate to fund our general short-term commitments, as well as: (i) normal operating expenses, (ii) interest expense on long-term debt obligations, (iii) capital lease and operating lease obligations, and (iv) declared dividends.
+We believe that our cash on hand and cash from operations will be adequate to fund our general short-term commitments, as well as: (i) normal operating expenses, (ii) interest expense on long-term debt obligations, (iii) financing lease and operating lease obligations, and (iv) declared dividends.
 If our existing cash and cash from operations were inadequate to fund such commitments, as well as capital expenditures, we could draw on our credit facility, subject to the satisfaction of covenants in the credit facility.